 The Town of Penfield initiated its CCA program in January 2022.
 Currently there are over 7,000 eligible households and businesses participating in the program.
 The Town should continue its participation in the program to expand our community's use of renewable energy sources.
 And it should continue to publicly share data about program usage (e.g., Town website) and the positive impacts of CCA.

-D. Pursue policy changes and programs that support the Town's sustainability priorities.
+D. Pursue policy changes and programs that advance sustainability and foster climate resiliency.

 There are a variety of regulatory approaches and programs the Town can utilize to support its sustainability priorities.